Sumner County, Tennessee

-Sumner County is a county located on the central northern border of the U.S. state of Tennessee, in what is called Middle Tennessee.

-As of the 2020 census, the population was 196,281.
-Its county seat is Gallatin, and its largest city is Hendersonville.
-The county is named for American Revolutionary War hero General Jethro Sumner.
+Sumner County is a county located on the central northern border of Tennessee in the United States.
+As of the 2020 United States census, the population was 196,281.
+Its county seat is Gallatin, and its most populous city is Hendersonville.
+The county is named after an American Revolutionary War hero, General Jethro Sumner.

 Sumner County is part of the Nashville-Davidson–Murfreesboro–Franklin, TN Metropolitan Statistical Area.
 The county is made up of eight cities, including Gallatin, Goodlettsville, Hendersonville, Millersville, Mitchellville, Portland, Westmoreland, and White House.
 Sumner County is 25 mi northeast of Nashville, Tennessee.

 History

 Prior to the European colonization of North America, the county had been inhabited by various cultures of Native Americans for several thousand years.
-Nomadic Paleo and Archaic hunter-gatherer campsites, as well as substantial Woodland and Mississippian-period occupation sites and burial grounds, can be found scattered throughout the county, particularly along the waterways.
+Nomadic Paleo and Archaic hunter-gatherer campsites, as well as substantial Woodland and Mississippian-period occupation sites and burial grounds, can be found scattered throughout the county.
 The majority of these sites exist along natural waterways, with the highest concentration occurring along what is now known as the Cumberland River.
 Mississippian period earthwork mounds can still be seen in Hendersonville, and most notably, at Castalian Springs.
-Long before Europeans entered the area, Native Americans made use of the natural hot springs for their medicinal and healing properties.
+Long before Europeans entered the area, Native Americans made use of the natural springs for their medicinal and healing properties.

-British colonial longhunters traveled into the area as early as the 1760s, following existing Indian and buffalo trails.
+Longhunters traveled into the area as early as the 1760s, following existing Indian and buffalo trails.
 By the early 1780s, they had erected several trading posts in the region.
-The most prominent was Mansker's Station, which was built by Kasper Mansker near a salt lick (where modern Goodlettsville would develop).
+The most prominent was Mansker's Station, which was built by Kasper Mansker near a salt lick (where modern Goodlettsville would later develop).
 Another was Bledsoe's Station, built by Isaac Bledsoe at Castilian Springs.
 Sumner County was organized in 1786, just 3 years after the end of the American Revolutionary War, when Tennessee was still the western part of North Carolina.

-The county was developed for agriculture: tobacco and hemp, and blooded livestock.
+During the 19th century, the county was developed for agriculture: tobacco and hemp, and blooded livestock.
 Numerous settlers came from central Kentucky's Bluegrass Region, where these were the most important products.
 Middle Tennessee had fertile lands that could be used for similar crops and supported high-quality livestock as well.
-The larger planters depended on the labor of enslaved African Americans, but Middle Tennessee had a lower proportion of slaves in the population than in West Tennessee, the plantation area of Memphis and the Delta, where cotton was cultivated.
+The larger planters depended on the labor of enslaved African Americans.
+Infrastructure built to support the housing of slaves during this time still exists in Gallatin.